 In addition to your monthly sponsorship donation and encouraging letters, you may wish to send gifts to your sponsored child.
 We are delighted when sponsors decide to provide additional support.
 We do not mail parcels because delivery in developing countries is unreliable and expensive, but you are able to send paper items like stickers, posters and colouring pages.

 We also provide an opportunity to send a monetary gift.
 The options are: Birthday Gift, General Gift, Family Gift or Child Development Centre Gift.
-Compassion Canada forwards 100 per cent of the money to purchase a gift in the child’s community.
 Child Development Centre staff assist children and their families to ensure funds are used appropriately and to discuss how to best use the gift to benefit the child and family.
 If you have a specific gift in mind, we will forward your suggestion, but ultimately the child or their family will make the final decision.View Original Post

 How will I know that my sponsored child has received the gift money that I sent and what they bought with it?